Science Teaching, Master of Arts

 - All work toward the master degree must be completed within six consecutive years.
 The six years begins with the semester and year of admission to the program.

 Individual program admission requirements over and above admission to NAU are required.

 |Thesis||Thesis may be required by chosen emphasis or offered as an option.|

 |Research||Individualized research may be required by chosen emphasis or offered as an option.|

 |Progression Plan Link||View Program of Study|

-The Master of Arts in Science Teaching (MAST) degree is designed to meet your needs as a professional science educator.
-The program is fully online.
+The Science Teaching M.S. degree program (MAST) degree is designed to meet your needs as a professional science educator.
+The program can be taken on the Flagstaff campus or synchronous online through video conferencing.
 Whether you want to increase your knowledge of pedagogy or science content in order to improve your practice or you are interested in becoming a leader in your school or district, we are here to help you.

 The MAST degree is designed for:

-- Secondary (middle or high school) science teachers pursuing advanced knowledge in the profession.
+- Licensed secondary (middle or high school) science teachers pursuing advanced knowledge in the profession.